LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/published.md

 ### Implemented features

 - a builder structure to handle map creation: `CMapBuilder`.
-- 2D combinatorial maps, usable in concurrent contexts: `CMap2`. this includes:
+- 2D and 3D combinatorial maps, usable in concurrent contexts: `CMap2`/`CMap3`. this includes:
     - all regular operations (sew, unsew, beta images, ...),
     - a custom embedding logic to associate vertices and attributes to darts.
-- 2D orbit computation: `Orbit2`.
 - abstractions over attributes, to allow arbitrary items binding to the map using the same embedding logic as vertices:
     - `AttributeBind` & `AttributeUpdate` traits,